 Atom bank has an impressive pedigree at board level, with the co-founder of an established challenger Metro Bank, Anthony Thomson, as Chairman, and CEO Mark Mullen was hired from HSBC's internet and telephone banking division First Direct.

-Being from the North East lets Atom present a good, honest northern front, much like BT did with its marketing of PlusNet as “good honest broadband from Yorkshire,” after acquiring the small internet service provider (ISP) for £67m in 2007.
-In their words: “Based in Durham in the North East, we’re a passionate bunch of people who want to make banking better.
-We’re building a bank, with lots of heart and plenty of soul.”
+Being from the North East allows Atom to present a good, honest northern front, much like BT did with its marketing of PlusNet as "good honest broadband from Yorkshire," after acquiring the small internet service provider (ISP) for £67m in 2007.
+In Atom's words: "Based in Durham in the North East, we're a passionate bunch of people who want to make banking better.
+We're building a bank, with lots of heart and plenty of soul."

-Funding: Atom has raised £135m in capital so far and is reportedly looking to raise another £100 million.
+Funding: Atom Bank has raised £135m in capital so far and is reportedly looking to raise another £100 million.